On this page:

-Apply for admission to the university.
+Apply for undergraduate admission to the university by February 1, 2016.
 Then, complete the Wright State University Online Scholarship Application, which should be available around November 2017, including the section related to the Competitive Honors/Trustees Scholarships.
-By completing the Wright State University Online Scholarship Application, applicants may be considered for other Wright State scholarship awards.
+By completing the Wright State University Online Scholarship Application, applicants may be considered for other Wright State scholarship awards as well.

 Additional Essay Requirement

-Write a brief (500-600 word) essay on one of the following topics to be considered for the Competitive Honors/Trustees Scholarship:
+Write a brief (500-600 word) essay on one of the following topics in order to be considered for the Competitive Honors/Trustees Scholarship: